Agranat Commission: Final report

 The new law still left some issues unresolved, such as who appointed a Chief of Staff and whether the Chief of Staff was the most senior officer in the army.

 In practice, the controversy about the report's absence of criticism of Moshe Dayan led to a strengthening of the Chief of Staff's position since he could argue that if the Chief of Staff had sole responsibility, it must be the Chief of Staff's decision.
 The Chief of Staff was now a regular attendee of cabinet meetings.

 The Commission was critical of the standard of everyday discipline in the IDF: "Discipline is indivisible.
 For example, a soldier who becomes accustomed in time of peace not to observe the minor rules, such as in matters of personal appearance, without being alerted to this failure by his superior officer, will in the end be negligent in carrying out operational orders."

 As a response to the Commission's criticism of using military intelligence as the sole route for analysis of information, the Foreign Ministry established a Research and Planning Department.
 Despite this, five years later the 29th Comptroller's Report into the conduct of the IDF during Operation Litani, which left 21 IDF soldiers dead, concluded that conditions remained the same as in 1973.
 The Report's author was Yitzhak Nebenzahl, a member of the Agranat Commission.

-The full text of the report, except for 48 pages, was made public 1 January 1995.
+The full text of the report, except for 48 pages, was made public on 1 January 1995.
+The remaining 48 pages were released in 2006 following review by the Commission.